 In the world of trading and taxes, it's not uncommon to receive a corrected 1099.
 What can cause a correct?
-Well, there are many reasons such as a revised acquired and disposal date, revised dollar amounts to any field or an addition/omission of a transaction.
-When a correction is issued, the IRS will also receive the updated 1099 information.
+There are many reasons, such as a revised acquired and disposal date.
+A revised dollar amounts to any field or an addition/omission of a transaction.
+When a correction issues, the IRS will also receive the updated 1099 information.
 On most occasions, if there was a change to an acquired or disposal date, then it should not change your overall profit or loss for short-term or long-term gains unless it reclassifies from short to long-term.